Quantum tricriticality of incommensurate phase induced by quantum domain walls in frustrated Ising magnetism: Tricriticality

 \section{Tricriticality}

-In the frustrated magnetic material \cite{Li_2020,shen_2019} and trapped ions \cite{Trap_2012}, the influence of long-range interactions can not be neglected.
-In the Ising limit, such interaction can also break the degeneracy and result in the stripe phase.
-However, different from continuous transitition through the incommensurate phase in the anisotropic case, the recent QMC simulation \cite{wei_2020} points out the direct first-order phase transition from the stripe phase to clock phase.
+In the frustrated magnetic materials \cite{Li_2020,shen_2019}, trapped ions \cite{Trap_2012} and the Rydberg atom arrays \cite{Scholl2021,Ebadi2021}, the influence of long-range interactions can not be neglected.
+In the Ising limit, such interaction can break the extensive degeneracy and result in the stripe phase.
+However, different from continuous transition through the incommensurate phase in the anisotropic case, the recent QMC simulation \cite{wei_2020} points out the direct first-order phase transition from the stripe phase to clock phase.
 Thus, an intrinsic quantum tricriticality is expected and related to the interplay between long-range interaction and spatial anisotropy.
 To figure it out, we introduce a next-nearest-neighbor (NNN) interaction with magnitude $J'$ into the Hamiltonian: